 Treatments for marijuana dependence are similar to therapies for other drug-abuse

 problems.
 These include detoxification, behavioral therapies, and regular attendance

-There have been recent news stories and state laws about the possible medical benefits
+Recent news stories and state laws have addressed the possible medical benefits of

-of marijuana and its casual or recreational use.
-But these don't apply to children
+marijuana and its casual or recreational use.
+But these don't apply to children and

 There's no quick and easy way to prevent teen drug use.
 But you can influence your

 children by setting clear rules about not using drugs.
 Talk with your

 children about

 the dangers of using marijuana and other drugs.
 Act as role models, and stay very